Skip to main content

 Note that the attendance accounting and instructional time requirements are extremely nuanced and failure to meet the requirements carry severe fiscal penalties.
 For more information regarding the attendance accounting and instructional time requirements for TK, please contact the Attendance Accounting Office at ATTENDANCEACCOUNTING@CDE.CA.GOV.

-15. What rights does a parent of an eligible child with a disability who is in TK have when they disagree with the local educational agency (LEA) regarding the identification, assessment, educational placement, or the provision of a free appropriate public education (FAPE) to the child?
-(Updated 03-Oct-2023)
+14. What rights does a parent of an eligible child with a disability who is in transitional kindergarten (TK) have when they disagree with the local educational agency regarding the identification, assessment, educational placement, or the provision of a free appropriate public education to the child?
+(Updated 29-Jan-2026)

-A parent of an eligible child with a disability who is in TK holds the same rights as a parent of an eligible child with a disability who is in Kindergarten.
-That is, under special education laws, parents of an eligible child with a disability who is in TK or Kindergarten have the same educational rights called procedural safeguards.
-For a link to the Notice of Procedural Safeguards, please visit the following CDE web page Quality Assurance Process and California Parent Organizations.
+A parent of an eligible child with a disability who is in TK holds the same rights as a parent of an eligible child with a disability who is in kindergarten.
+That is, under special education laws, parents of an eligible child with a disability who is in TK or kindergarten have the same educational rights called procedural safeguards.
+For a link to the Notice of Procedural Safeguards, please visit the following California Department of Education Quality Assurance Process and California Parent Organizations web pages.

 Inquiries regarding special education may be sent to ECSU@cde.ca.gov.

-16. Are local educational agencies (LEAs), including charter schools, responsible for providing special education and related services to 4-year-old children with disabilities?
-(Updated 03-Oct-2023)
+15. Are local educational agencies (LEAs), including charter schools, responsible for providing special education and related services to four-year-old children with disabilities?
+(Updated 29-Jan-2026)

-Under the Individuals with Disabilities Education Act (IDEA) and its implementing regulations, the California Education Code and the California Code of Regulations, an LEA is required to provide an eligible child with a disability a free appropriate public education (FAPE).
+Under the Individuals with Disabilities Education Act and its implementing regulations, the California Education Code (EC) and the California Code of Regulations, an LEA is required to provide an eligible child with a disability a free appropriate public education (FAPE).
 A FAPE means special education and related services that are available to an eligible child with a disability at no charge to the parent or guardian that meet the state educational standards and provides what is set out in the child’s individualized education program (IEP).
 The IEP includes the child’s educational placement, which is an individualized determination made by the child’s IEP team.
-For a 4-year-old eligible child with a disability, such a placement might include, but is not limited to, CSPP (LEA or community-based organization), Head Start (LEA or community-based organization), or TK.
+For a four-year-old eligible child with a disability, such a placement might include, but is not limited to California State Preschool Program (LEA or community-based organization), Head Start (LEA or community-based organization), or transitional kindergarten.

 EC Section 56145 states: “Individuals with exceptional needs attending charter schools pursuant to Part 26.8 (commencing with Section 47600) shall be served in the same manner as individuals with exceptional needs served in other public schools.”
 Special education inquiries can be sent to ECSU@cde.ca.gov.